VectorlyApp/web-hacker/README.md

 python scripts/browser_monitor.py --host 127.0.0.1 --port 9222 --output-dir ./cdp_captures --url about:blank
 ```

 The script will open a new tab (starting at `about:blank`).
 Navigate to your target website, then manually perform the actions you want to automate (e.g., search, login, export report).
 Keep Chrome focused during this process.
-Press `Ctrl+C` when done; the script will consolidate transactions and produce a HAR automatically.
+Press `Ctrl+C` or simply close the Chrome window when done; the script will consolidate transactions and produce a HAR automatically.

 **Output structure** (under `--output-dir`, default `./cdp_captures`):